-I always dreamed of visiting my ancestral home of Odessa.
+Perspective | I always dreamed of visiting my ancestral home of Odessa.
 But not like this.

 They assimilated into American culture pretty fast, and it was a point of pride in my family that I was the first one born in the United States.
 But I still always felt like they had some kind of shared experience — Odessa! — that I didn’t.
 My grandfather would show me pictures of the city and tell me stories of one amazing place or another, but it wasn’t the same as seeing it for myself.

 They left Odessa in 1978.
-My grandmother was Jewish, and the antisemitic sentiment was strong in the Soviet Union at the time.
+My grandmother was Jewish, and antisemitic sentiments were strong in the Soviet Union at the time.
 My grandfather was Armenian, but just being married to a Jewish woman was causing him to lose career opportunities.
 When the Soviet Union lifted its ban on the Jewish refusenik emigration in 1971, my family saw their opportunity to start over in America.

 But Baba Zina stayed in Odessa.
 During our drive around the city on Sunday, she pulled out a plain, small, black leather coin pouch from her purse.
 She said it’s what my grandfather, her baby brother, gave her before he left Odessa.
 When he came back here a few months before he died, already sick with cancer, he brought her and her two sons each iPads.
 He looked so frail then, she said.